cms-dev/cms/README.md

 - gettext >= 0.18;

-- building environment for the programming languages allowed in the competition.
+- build environment for the programming languages allowed in the competition.